 For a quick overview of application procedures, visit the Graduate Admissions page for Advanced Practice Nursing.

 Applicants who present satisfactory evidence of their ability to perform at the graduate level of study are admitted to the graduate nursing program at St. John Fisher College.
 The Enrollment Management Committee of the Graduate Nursing Program and the director of the Graduate Program judge the qualifications of the applicants.

 In addition to the materials and credentials outlined on the Graduate Application Procedures page, the following are required:

 - Two letters of recommendation must be submitted by individuals who are qualified at the master's or higher level in nursing.
 Please ask these individuals to note their highest degree with their signature.

 - Evidence of current licensure as a registered professional nurse in New York (copy of the registration certificate from the University of the State of New York).
 The only exception to this is for students in the BS/MS fast-track program.

 - Official transcript indicating successful completion of undergraduate courses in statistics, nursing research, and undergraduate health assessment (physical examination) with grades of "B" or higher.

-- Submission of a completed Health History and Immunization Form [pdf] to the College Wellness Center.
+- Submission of a completed Health History and Immunization Form [pdf] to the College Health & Wellness Center.
 Health information must be current and valid for the academic year in which the student intends to enter St. John Fisher College.
 Prior to beginning their first clinical course, students must document and maintain current CPR certification and submit the score achieved on hospital RN Medication Administration Competency exam.
 Students will not be assigned a preceptor until they are in compliance with all of these clinical documentation expectations.